|

 Nebraska.
 Seed corn is normally harvested on the cob with pickers and

-with commercial fertilizer and no shortage of nitrogen is required to
+produced with commercial fertilizer and no shortage of nitrogen is

-produce top quality seed.
-Soil phosphate levels are sometimes elevated
+required to produce top quality seed.
+Soil phosphate levels are

-can come early and damage the hybrid seed.
-The seed corn is specially
+killing frost can come early and damage the hybrid seed.
+The seed corn

 Hybrid seed corn is somewhat similar to